yogain123/AlgoCasts-JS/README.md

 - Leader In Array
 - Longest Increasing Sub-Sequence
 - Max Sum Such That No Two Element Are Adjacent
+- Segregate 0s and 1s in an array
+- Sort an array of 0's 1's and 2's in O(n);

 Note: All Above Algorithm will also be written in Typescript in future.